bgoonz/BGOONZ_BLOG_2.0/docs/content/cheat-sheets/react-component-guide.md

 We know that [props are read-only](https://reactjs.org/docs/components-and-props.html#props-are-read-only).
 When the `temperature` was in the local state, the `TemperatureInput` could just call `this.setState()` to change it.
 However, now that the `temperature` is coming from the parent as a prop, the `TemperatureInput` has no control over it.

-In React, this is usually solved by making a component “controlled”.
+In React, this is usually solved by making a component "controlled”.
 Just like the DOM `<input>` accepts both a `value` and an `onChange` prop, so can the custom `TemperatureInput` accept both `temperature` and `onTemperatureChange` props from its parent `Calculator`.

 Now, when the `TemperatureInput` wants to update its temperature, it calls `this.props.onTemperatureChange`: